 Surfaces have an „inner“ and „outer“ face, the first being black whereas the latter is correctly shaded.
-(There does not seem to be any „double sided“ shading option for surfaces…).
 When you close a surface in one or two directions, you might get an entirely black object!
 In this case, just Switch Direction of your surface…

 Similar as with meshes and curves, this tool duplicates the selection.
-The copy is selected and placed in Grab mode, so you can move it to another place.
+The copy is selected and placed in move mode, so you can move it to another place.